edullapa/tws/README.md

 After choosing the right branch or tag to work on, follow the insructions on **DEPENDENCIES** section.
 Make sure you have all the third-party library dependencies listed in this section before trying to build TWS.

-The `build/cmake` folder contains a CMake project for building TerraMA².
+The `build/cmake` folder contains a CMake project for building TWS.

 Until now its build has been tested on:
 - Linux Ubuntu 14.04